-The Academy has only nominated five women in the Best Director category in its storied history.
+The Academy has only nominated seven women in the Best Director category in its storied history.
 Here they are.

 Lina Wertmuller, “Seven Beauties” (1976) • The first woman ever nominated in the category was this Italian director for a drama about an Italian solider who deserted the army during WWII and is sent a German prison camp.
 She lost to John G. Avildsen for “Rocky.”